The Vanishing of Sidney Hall: Release

 Sidney Hall premiered at the 2017 Sundance Film Festival, in Park City, Utah.
 The film was first screened on January 25, 2017.
 In April 2017, A24 and DirecTV Cinema acquired distribution rights to the film.
 The film, re-titled The Vanishing of Sidney Hall, was released on January 25, 2018, through DirecTV Cinema before a limited release on March 2, 2018, and was released on DVD and Blu-ray on March 20, 2018, by Lionsgate Home Entertainment.

+Reception

+Box office

 The film grossed $923,465 in worldwide theatrical box office, and $176,242 with home video sales.

-Reception
+Critical response

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 11% based on 27 reviews and an average rating of 2.8/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 12% based on 26 reviews and an average rating of 2.8/10.
 The critics consensus reads: "There's no mystery here: The Vanishing of Sidney Hall may be nicely shot, but it is ultimately vapid and forgettable."
 On Metacritic, the film has a weighted average score of 18 out of 100, based on 11 critics, indicating "overwhelming dislike".

 Writing for RogerEbert.com, Glenn Kenny gave it no stars and a thumbs down, and called it "worthless woman-hating garbage".
 Robert Abele of the Los Angeles Times called it a "risible indie drama" that "grates as both an agonized-artist pity party and a male fantasy of envied power".
 At The New York Times, Jeannette Catsoulis wrote that the cinematography and performances can not save the film from its pretentiousness.